adrn/gala/docs/dynamics/actionangle.rst

     ax.set_xlabel("R [kpc]")
     ax.set_ylabel("z [kpc]")

 To solve for the actions in the true potential, we first compute the actions in a "toy" potential -- a potential in which we can compute the actions and angles analytically.
-The two simplest potentials for which this is possible are the :ref:`IsochronePotential` and :ref:`HarmonicOscillatorPotential`.
+The two simplest potentials for which this is possible are the `~gary.potential.IsochronePotential` and `~gary.potential.HarmonicOscillatorPotential`.
 We will use the Isochrone potential as our toy potential for tube orbits and the harmonic oscillator for box orbits.

 We start by finding the parameters of the toy potential (Isochrone in this case) by minimizing the dispersion in energy for the orbit::